LawreenL/AllTheCodingLadies.github.io/README.md

 # AllTheCodingLadies.github.io
 This is a project for WiCHacks.
+We wanted to introduce coding in an easy, non-intimidating way to our peers.
+Having struggled ourselves, we can anticipate obstacles and offer solutions to overcome them.
+Drawing inspiration from the fiercely awesome Beyonce, we want to inspire girls to take the first step into coding.